antoniogomezr/atpw/README.md

 # atpw
-This is the project shared for the ATP_WOKSHOP
+This is the project shared for the ATP_WOKSHOP.
+We will essentially store the code for node and python examples.